Vitas: Career

-1999-2005: Breakthrough in Russia, Philosphy of Miracle and Songs of My Mother
+1999–2005: Breakthrough in Russia, Philosophy of Miracle and Songs of My Mother

-After being rejected for a musical college in his native Odesa, his family did not have the money to send him to a private institution.
+After being rejected from a musical college in his native Odesa, his family did not have the money to send him to a private institution.
 As a result, Vitas, already using the name as a pseudonym, started performing at night clubs.
 He initially started his career as a Michael Jackson tribute act, but also performed parodies and his own songs.
 He also made money, amongst others, by selling leftover bread from stores on the street as well as offering services as a photographer.
 At night clubs, he had acts involving dancing, singing, comedy and magic tricks, including spoon bending.
-He worked at an actor in an experimental theatre.
+He worked as an actor in an experimental theatre.
 He applied to perform with his own songs at the 1997 edition of Chervona ruta festival, but was rejected as his repertoire lacked songs in Ukrainian.
 In 1999, Odesan regional television station Elan shot a music video for his song "Opera #1", which they recorded in Odesa.

 During one of his night club performances, where he performed "Opera #2", he was spotted by a Russian producer, who recommended Vitas going to Moscow.
-Vitas had seriously considering going to Moscow for a while around 1998-1999.
-During a play at the experimental theatre, he was spotted by producer Sergey Pudovkin, whom he gifted a casette of his song.
+Vitas had seriously considering going to Moscow for a while around 1998–1999.
+During a play at the experimental theatre, he was spotted by producer Sergey Pudovkin, whom he gifted a cassette of his song.
 A week later, Vitas and his girlfriend Svetlana left Odesa.

 With Pudovkin, Vitas starting working on his debut for the Russian audience.
 In order to make money and sustain himself and his girlfriend, he started working for youth channel TV-6.
 They recorded a music video for "Opera #2", in which Vitas portrayed an eccentric lonely man with fish gills who lives in a bathtub with jars of fish and plays the accordion naked.
 The music video premiered in December 2000 and received wide public attention.
 Vitas started performing the song with artificial gills, which let the Russian media compare him to Ichthyander, a character in the novel Amphibian Man.

-In February 2001, he held his first concert, Opera #..., at the "Russia" Concert Hall in Moscow, and presented his first concert tour, Philosophy of Miracle, which started in March 29th, 2002 at the State Kremlin Palace in Moscow and ended in April 2nd, 2003 with his concert in Kazan.